kelkelatl/pnc/docs/events.md

 * **December 15, 2025 12:50** Media audio was heard coming from the courtyard by Kelvin mentioning 13 and a ride through the universe.
 * **December 15, 2025 12:56** "Come Out and Play" by The Offspring is played on the loud radio.  "keep 'em separated" is interpreted as a reference to the Creator's Divide.
 * **December 15, 2025 01:25** Kelvin briefly returns to Joe's room to retrieve his torch (for lighting a cigarette), en route Kelvin notices a second uniformed security guard in the lobby (often done when the federal government is on the property).
 Ty jokes that Kelvin must have 12 tricks up in the room.
 * **December 15, 2025 01:32** Kelvin recieves an Oink! on BBRT from bell20293 with a profile location of Chicago, IL although Kelvin had not been logged into BBRT.
+This suggests that "Chicago" (which has been used historically) is the best outcome for an Orchestrated Observation (based on the Urban Dictionary definition of Chicago) and a DSC to Baby.

 ## Context
 * Welcome House is a transitional housing facility with 209 private rooms.
 Welcome House is located at 234 Memorial Drive SW, Atlanta, GA 30303.
 * James Johnson, Jr. ("Jay") is a resident of Welcome House in room 312.